Facepunch/chippy-docs/docs/tutorials/unit.md

 ### Base Form

-Any properties defined for the `base form` of a unit apply to all of its forms, unless overridden (they're essentially the same thing as the `#include` functionality, which can be used instead).
+Any properties defined for the `baseForm` of a unit apply to all of its forms, unless overridden (they're essentially the same thing as the `#include` functionality, which can be used instead).

 ```json
 {